gavr-vlad-s/murlyka/README.md

 Let us give examples of the program Murlyka using.

 ## Example 1.
-Let 'simple01' be a project with the following strucrure:
+Let 'simple01' be a project with the following structure:

 	simple01
 		func1.cpp